Before you apply for your visa

 All students who are registered full time and residing in Scotland for more than 3 months have full access to the NHS.

-If you arrive after the transition period, you will need to apply for a visa, and you will be required to pay the Immigration Health Surcharge.
+If you need to apply for a visa, you will be required to pay the Immigration Health Surcharge.
 This will give you full access to the NHS.

 This does NOT constitute health insurance.
 It will only provide access to the UK National Health Service and does not cover healthcare in any other country.